In a previous post, we have written a comprehensive overview of WordPress Themes.

-- Real Estate – themes for real estate and real estate listings (e.g. home sales, etc.)
+- Real Estate – themes for real estate and real estate listings (e.g. commercial property, etc.)

-- Retail – themes for retail stores, trades or professionals (electricians, chiropractors, etc.)
+- Retail – themes for travel, trades or professionals (repairers, legal practitioners, etc.)

-- Technology – themes related to hosting, affiliate marketing, seo, product reviews, direct sales, etc.
+- Technology – themes related to technology, landing pages, etc.

-- Wedding – e.g. themes for wedding sites and dating advice blogs
+- Wedding – e.g. themes for wedding sites and wedding advice blogs

-- Miscellaneous – themes suitable for topics related to activism, parenting sites or blogs … even themes you can use if your site is still under-construction!
+- Miscellaneous – themes suitable for writing or discussing political issues, green living sites or blogs … even themes you can use if your site is still under-construction!

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

-Go here to discover great WP themes in the ThemeForest directory:
+Go here to find quality premium WP themes in the ThemeForest themes directory:

 (click on the images above to see more themes on Creative Market)

-Creative Market is another leading WP theme marketplace where you can search through thousands of quality premium themes from independent theme creators.
+Creative Market is another leading WordPress theme directory where you can search through many quality premium WP themes from independent theme creators.

 As stated on their website …